arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

   `description`: A description for your metric

   `unit`: Unit for your metric.
-Example Percentage, Byte, Count etc. See full list of available units see `Unit` parameter under [Response body > Response parameters (tab) > The MetricDescriptor object > unit > the element can hold these values](https://www.dynatrace.com/support/help/shortlink/api-metrics-v2-get-all#response)
+Example Percentage, Byte, Count etc. For full list of available Units see `Unit` parameter under [Response body > Response parameters (tab) > The MetricDescriptor object > unit > the element can hold these values](https://www.dynatrace.com/support/help/shortlink/api-metrics-v2-get-all#response)

 <br/>

 `snmp`: In this section all required metrics are organized in groups and subgroups.
-The recommendation is to keep indivual and table OIDs in separate groups.
+Indivual and Table OIDs have to specified in separate subgroups.

 `group`: A group of metrics.
 Please see [Groups and subgroups](https://www.dynatrace.com/support/help/shortlink/extension-yaml#groups-and-subgroups) for details.

 `interval`: Frequecy of SNMP polling.
 Examples: 1m, 5m etc. Please see [Interval](https://www.dynatrace.com/support/help/shortlink/extension-yaml#interval) for details.

 `dimensions`: Your dimension value.
 An analogy for dimension is - If 'City' is the Dimension, then 'London', 'New York', 'Auckland' etc are some dimension values.
 A common dimension for SNMP is the device IP address.

 A dimension provides the ability to filter metrics.
 For example, if you want to see CPU breakdown per device, you can specify IP address as a dimension and then use it to 'split' or 'filter' results.
-Please see [Dimension](https://www.dynatrace.com/support/help/shortlink/metric-ingestion-protocol#dimension-optional) for details.
+Please see [Dimension](https://www.dynatrace.com/support/help/shortlink/metric-ingestion-protocol#dimension-optional) for more details.

 Multiple dimensions can be defined.